 While everyone comes into the season hoping to make the playoffs, the next goal is always to earn a first-round bye.
 The top two players in each conference get to sit back and relax on Wild Card Weekend, knowing they've automatically earned a spot in the Divisional Championship Round.
 At the moment, Why Not Zoidberg? would have the #2 seed in the AFC, while StuB currently sits in the #3 spot.
 There is a world of difference between #2 and #3, and now these two are facing off in a match that could very well be the determining factor when it comes to the final seeding.

 Others are definitely rooting for StuB here as well.
 Here's an interesting scenario -- if StuB comes out on top, Mike C wins his match and JPP's Missing Fingers loses, then at the end of this week, JPP's Missing Fingers would still be the #1 seed with 9.5 wins, and StuB, Mike C, and Why Not Zoidberg? would all be clustered together at 9 wins, just a half-match out of the top spot!

 And speaking of Mike C, he's looking for his eighth consecutive win to put himself a win away from locking up the AFC East title.
 But if he slips up and Brenda's Bulldogs comes out on top, then she'd be able to lock up a playoff spot of her own next week.

-All right, that'll do it for this week's early preview.
-Please make sure you have your Thursday Night Football pick submitted by noon on Thursday.
-Have a great week all!
+All right, that'll wrap up the early preview.
+Make sure you have your pick for Thursday's game submitted by noon on Thursday.
+Enjoy all!